dot-ammar/PrayerTimes/README.md

 # PrayerTimes
 PrayerTimes is a simple application that lives in a Windows Notification.
-It displays umcoming the upcoming Islamic prayer times for your location.
+It displays the upcoming Islamic prayer times for your location.

 There are various different perameters that can be changed in the `Config.json` file.
 By default you will find that the latitude and longitude is set to New York and the method is ISNA (Islamic Society of North America).